 Below are examples of intertidal greens, mostly from the surf-swept shores of the northern Oregon coast (unless otherwise noted in the captions).
 Some greens are tricky, even for experts, and I’m not an expert.
 I’m happy with genus-level identifications, when I can get there.
 Please drop me a line if you see a mistake or feel like helping me fill a gap.
 I made this page to organize my own thoughts about greens, and along the way, share different looks at the common ones and their habitats.

-The organization loosely follows Kozloff (1993) and Lamb and Hanby (2005), showing species in the order they might be encountered in the field, from highest to lowest in the intertidal.
+My organization loosely follows Kozloff (1993) and Lamb and Hanby (2005), showing species in the order they might be encountered in the field, from highest to lowest in the intertidal.
 I lean on Algaebase for nomenclature and taxonomy.
 Common names are my choice.
-I lean on WoRMS for scientific names, and Algaebase when I want to dig deeper.
-I learn a ton by browsing the pages of Kozloff (1993) and Druehl and Clarkston (2016) and Kozloff (1993).
+I learn a ton by browsing the pages of Druehl and Clarkston (2016) and Kozloff (1993).
 You’ll find a bunch more easy to find references at the bottom of the page.